Members welcome new Asiavision platform

 The new Asiavision platform has been launched.
-CCTV, NHK, RTM, TV5, TVRI, FBC and Thai PBS were among the first members to use the new version of Asia-Pacific View (APV).
+CCTV, NHK, NTV, BTV, TV5, FBC and Thai PBS were among the first members to use the new version of Asia-Pacific View (APV).

 The video news exchange platform is designed to meet the specific needs of all 30 Asiavision members.